 A few sources around the world, however, have taken notice of the bot trend and implemented them in the classroom with incredible results.
 From those initial use cases, we’re gaining more insight into how bots can meaningfully alter the face of education.

 The rate at which each student learns is different, yet at the same time, there is an ever-growing push for students to learn more in a shorter span.
 What this inevitably leads to is educating based on averages—some students fall behind, and others grow bored as they’re forced to work at the pace of their peers.

-Teachers and professors have little choice but to distribute their limited time as best they’re able among an entire class.
+Teachers and professors have little choice but to distribute their limited time as best they’re able to an entire class.
 Teaching supplements can only go so far; personal tutors are costly, and resources outside the classroom are generally in the form of books or websites—one-way interactions that lack engagement.

 This is where bots come in.
 An intelligent bot uses NLP (natural language processing) to respond to a user’s input in a meaningful way, much like conversing with another person.
 If a student has questions about a lesson or a concept that they don’t quite understand, they could address these inquiries to a bot, which can then reply in an accurate and personalized way.

 Not only does this turn that one-way interaction into a two-way conversation, but bots are able to “learn” each individual student over time, which allows them to better service that student’s needs in the future.

 Bots as Teacher’s Assistants